HewlettPackard/hpegl-containers-terraform-resources/README.md

 ## Integration with HPE terraform-provider-hpegl

-Every release in this repository gets picked up by dependabot, which then raises a PR in [terraform-provider-hpegl](https://github.com/HPE/terraform-provider-hpegl), as per the changes in the release.
+On every release in this repository, a PR is raised in [terraform-provider-hpegl](https://github.com/HPE/terraform-provider-hpegl) by dependabot, as per the changes in the release.
 The GL Team then reviews and merges the PR and goes forward with their release process.
 They will handle publishing a new version of the terraform-provider-hpegl.
 The latest version will then be available in the official Terraform [registry](https://registry.terraform.io/providers/HPE/hpegl/0.3.1).